 With each horrific mass shooting — like the one at Marjorie Stoneman Douglas High School in Parkland, Florida; the one in Thousand Oaks, California; the one at Santa Fe High School in Santa Fe, Texas; and way too many more to list here — the gun violence debates restart.
 Over and over and over again, the mainstream media blankets the country with coverage about how to stop it from happening again.
-But, when a shooting goes down in a community where the impact is felt largely by Black people?
+But, when a shooting goes down in a community where the impact is largely felt by Black people?
 Those TLs and news headlines fall silent.

 Did you hear, for instance, that on Monday, November 19, 13-year-old Sandra Parks — an eighth-grader who’s spoken against gun violence for the past two years — was killed by a stray bullet to her chest while she was in her own bedroom?
 And did you hear that on the very same day, 5-year-old Amy Hayes, the little sister of 7-year-old Taylor Hayes who was shot to death last July, was also struck by a bullet in West Baltimore while walking down the street carrying her doll?
 She’s expected to survive.